aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

 Karpenter allows you to describe NodePool preferences through a `weight` mechanism similar to how weight is described with [pod and node affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

 For more information on weighting NodePools, see the [Weighted NodePools section]({{<ref "scheduling#weighted-nodepools" >}}) in the scheduling docs.

+## status.conditions
+[Conditions](https://github.com/kubernetes/apimachinery/blob/f14778da5523847e4c07346e3161a4b4f6c9186e/pkg/apis/meta/v1/types.go#L1523) objects add observability features to Karpenter.
+* The `status.conditions.type` object reflects node status, such as `Initialized` or `Available`.
+* The status of the condition, `status.conditions.status`, indicates if the condition is `True` or `False`.
+* The `status.conditions.observedGeneration` indicates  if the instance is out of date with the current state of `.metadata.generation`.
+* The `status.conditions.lastTransitionTime` object contains a programatic identifier that indicates the time of the condition's previous transition.
+* The `status.conditions.reason` object indicates the reason for the condition's previous transition.
+* The `status.conditions.message` object provides human-readable details about the condition's previous transition.

+## status.resources
+Objects under `status.resources` provide information about the status of resources such as `cpu`, `memory`, and `ephemeral-storage`.

 ## Examples